mlc-ai/mlc-llm/docs/install/software-dependencies.rst

     :depth: 2
     :local:

 While we have included most of the dependencies in our pre-built wheels/scripts, there are still some platform-dependent packages that you will need to install on your own.
 In most cases, you won't need all the packages listed on this page.
-If you're unsure about which packages are required for your specific use case, please check the :ref:`navigation panel <navigation>` first.

 Conda
 -----